networkninja/docassemble-LegalServerLink/Functions.md

 ## populate_income

 This is a keyword defined function that takes a DAList of DAObjects and populates it with the income details related to a case.
-If the general legalserver_data from the `get_matter_details` response is not included, it would make an API call using the `search_income_data` function.
-Unfortunately, the Search Income API endpoint does not currently exist.

 ### Parameters